House passes legislation that could lead to a TikTok ban

 There was a series of votes on Saturday to decide on three aid bills, for Ukraine, Israel and the Indo-Pacific.

-In the language being voted on over the weekend was a fourth piece of legislation that contains multiple other foreign policy proposals, including a clampdown on the China-based owner of the popular social media platform TikTok.
+In the language being voted on over the weekend was a fourth piece of legislation that contains multiple other foreign policy proposals, including a clampdown ByteDance, owner of the popular social media platform TikTok.

 Lawmakers were trying to fast-track the efforts to push through a ban by merging the legislation with foreign aid, and it seemed to work as support appeared to increase fast, with a final vote to pass it in the early afternoon on Saturday.